mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *a successful team is a group of many hands but of one mind.*
+> *freedom is never dear at any price. it is the breath of life. what would a man not pay for living?*

 </div>
 <!-- quote-end -->